 Healing Herbal Smoothies, Teas and Cordials

-As well as being a delicious addition to meals and other edibles, herbs have a powerful ability to ease, soothe and heal a huge range of illness and other difficulties.
+As well as being a delicious addition to meals and other edibles, herbs have a powerful ability to ease, soothe and heal a huge range of illnesses and ailments.

-One excellent way to take advantage of the powerful natural powers of herbs is to use them to make various types of hot and cold beverages.
+One excellent way to take advantage of the natural powers of herbs is to use them to make various hot and cold beverages.

 If you wish it is also possible to make herbal teas using bought dried herbs, though more unusual herbs may need to be bought online, from specialist shops or grown at home.
 If you have a herb garden or even a few herbs in pots, these can also be picked and used fresh.